kevinw/jai-imgui/README.md

 `example_null.exe` to see a command-line (non-graphical) test of the bindings, or

-`imgui_opengl_test.exe`

-to see the ImGui demo window.
-You can do `Examples->Dockspace` to test out docking.
+`example_opengl.exe` to see the ImGui demo window.
+In this second example, you can go to `Examples->Dockspace` to test out docking.

 One gotcha here: there's an ImGui module included in Jai.
-The demos expect THIS imgui library to be `#import`ed.
+The demos expect THIS ImGui library to be `#import`ed.
 So your build script in your own project must modify the modules path.
 See `build.jai`.

 ## Regenerating bindings from scratch